AIGAdc/dcdesignweek.org/faqs.markdown

     you’ve tried to start.)\n- If you aren’t admitted from the waiting room because your display name did not match our registration list."
   trigger: question-6
-  expanded: true
+  expanded: false
 - question: 'COVID-19 is rapidly changing: What happens if in-person events need to be cancelled?'
   answer: When possible, in-person events will be moved to Zoom and a refund should
     not be expected.
 If an event is canceled in its entirety a refund will be issued.
     In either scenario you will be notified immediately.
   trigger: question-7
-  expanded: true
+  expanded: false
 - question: Are there capacity restrictions for in-person events?
   answer: Capacity restrictions will be officially decided about two weeks out from
     DCDW and posted on the specific event pages in order to follow the latest CDC guidance.
   trigger: question-8
-  expanded: true
+  expanded: false
 - question: What is the mask policy for in-person events?
   answer: 'For community-curated events, event partners who are putting on the event
     will have the final say, but we are encouraging those not speaking, drinking, or eating to wear a mask.
 When in doubt, review the information on the webpage for your event. '
   trigger: question-9
-  expanded: true
+  expanded: false
 - question: Will events be recorded?
   answer: "All virtual and hybrid events will be recorded unless technical issues
     occur or recording the content disrupts the intimacy and privacy required for